Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: Method

-Among 4092 snapshots at $z=9.5$--$5.5$, we identify 376 snapshots in the clumpy phase, defined as systems containing at least two clumps.
+Among 4092 snapshots at $z=9.5$--$5.5$, we identify 376 snapshots that contain at least two clumps.
 In total, 1059 clumps are identified in these systems.
-Figure~\ref{fig:clump_properties} shows the physical properties of clumps from these clumpy systems.
+Figure~\ref{fig:clump_properties} shows the physical properties of clumps in these systems.
 The top panel shows the mass-weighted stellar age distributions for each component: clumps (cyan), diffuse regions (orange), and system-integrated (black), with mean values of 118~Myr, 158~Myr, and 145~Myr, respectively.
 The clump age distribution is bimodal, with peaks at $\lesssim 50$~Myr and $\gtrsim 50$~Myr; the younger population primarily forms in tidal tails during mergers, as explained in \citet{Nakazato:2024}.
 The bottom panel shows the stellar mass surface density (blue, upper x-axis) and SFR surface density (cyan, lower x-axis) distributions for clumps.
 The median values are $\log_{10}\Sigma_{*} \,[M_\odot\,{\rm kpc^{-2}}]= 9.9\,$ and $\log_{10}\Sigma_{\rm SFR} \, [M_\odot\,{\rm yr^{-1}}\,{\rm kpc^{-2}}]= 2.0$, respectively, indicating compact star-forming clumps.
-These 376 clumpy systems are used for the statistical analysis in the following sections.
+These 376 clumpy systems are used for the statistical analysis in the following sections\footnote{We note that these 376 clumpy systems are not statistically independent, as the same 62 halos are traced across multiple snapshots.
+However, since the 376 clumpy systems are drawn from 62 halos spanning a wide range of evolutionary stages and stellar masses with 1.84$\times 10^9 - 1.54\times 10^{11} \, M_\odot$, we expect the statistical trends reported in this work to be robust.
+A detailed quantitative assessment of potential statistical biases is beyond the scope of this study.}.